RohitNegi1719/Car-Insurance-Fraud-Predictor/README.md

 # Insurance Fraud Predictor

 ## Overview
-This project implements a web application for predicting insurance fraud using a machine learning model.
+This project implements a web application for predicting car insurance fraud using a machine learning model.
 Users can input their data through a form, and the application will predict whether the insurance claim is fraudulent or not.

 ## Dependencies
 - streamlit